chomnoue/CarND-Advanced-Lane-Lines/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

+I first filtered the image to keep only yellow and white colors (as the lines are expected to have one of the two colors), to make sure that the shadows and other noises will have limited influence on the result.
+Following is an example of yellow and white image.

+![alt text][yellow_and_white_selected]

-I used a combination of color and gradient thresholds to generate a binary image (see `combine_color_and_gradient()` function in the notebook).
+I then used a combination of color and gradient thresholds to generate a binary image (see `combine_color_and_gradient()` function in the notebook).
 Here's an example of my output for this step.
 (The four colored points on the image are actually the source points used in the perspective transformation described below)

 ![alt text][color_gradient_combined]